wso2/docs-ei/en/streaming-integrator/docs/guides/transforming-data.md

 These extensions are shipped with the Streaming Integrator by default.
 If you want to use a Siddhi extension that is not shipped by default, see [Downloading and Installing Siddhi Extensions](../admin/downloading-and-Installing-Siddhi-Extensions.md)

-## Transform data using custom function calls
+## Transforming data using custom function calls

 To write custom function calls with Siddhi-script-js, follow the procedure below: